Cathedral City, California: Economy

-Cathedral City has an automotive mega-dealership known as the Palm Springs Auto Mall based on the city limits with Palm Springs.

-Cathedral City hosts an annual Mexican Independence Day festival on the third weekend of September.
-To commemorate the event, an "el Grito de Dolores" is held at the city hall/movie theater complex.
+Cathedral City Auto Center

+The Cathedral City Auto Center, situated along the Highway 111 commercial corridor, is a major automotive regional center in the Coachella Valley.
+The center features 9 dealerships representing 16 manufacturers.

+A cornerstone of the center is Jessup Auto Plaza, a family-owned dealership founded in 1938.
+Originally opened as Plaza Motors, it is one of the oldest continuously operating automotive businesses in the region and moved to its current 13-acre Cathedral City campus in 2001.

 Parks and recreation

 Date Palm Country Club and golf course, designed in 1967 and opened in 1971, has an 18-hole "executive style" facility designed by Ted Robinson, ASCCA.
 It features 3100 yd of golf from the longest tees for a par of 58.
 The course rating is 54.9/57.2 and it has a slope rating of 90/93.
 It is landscaped in Bermuda Greens and includes lakes and sand traps.
 It includes the 175 yard 8th hole, which has an accurate tee shot over a lake.
 The Phil Harris Golf Classic was held there for many years from the 1940s to until the death of Phil Harris in 1994.
 The country club is built on land leased from the Agua Caliente Indian Reservation, and includes a retirement community of manufactured homes that line the greens.

 The Big League Dreams Sports Park softball complex is on the corner of Date Palm and Dinah Shore drives, made up of four softball fields designed as replicas of four major league ballparks.
 The Pepsi All-Star Softball Game has been held there since 1998.
 The Cathedral City Soccer Park, next to James Workman Middle School, is where the So Cal Coyotes minor league football team play their games (and also in the Rancho Mirage High School stadium).
 In 2018–19, the So Cal Coyotes changed leagues and now play in Indio, California in the Shadow Hills High School football stadium.

 The nine parks in Cathedral City are: